anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent is a new component in BRSKI-PRM that provides a store and forward communication path with secure message passing between pledges in responder mode and the domain registrar.

 It uses its own LDevID certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data.
-This LDevID certificate MUST include a SubjectKeyIdentifier (SKID) {{Section 4.2.1.2 of !RFC5280}}, which is used as reference in the context of agent-signed data as defined in {{jws-asd}}.
+This LDevID certificate MUST include a SubjectKeyIdentifier as defined in {{Section 4.2.1.2 of !RFC5280}}, which is used as a reference in the context of agent-signed data as defined in {{jws-asd}}.
-Note that this is an additional requirement for issuing the certificate, as {{!IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
+Note that this is an additional requirement for issuing the LDevID certificate, as {{!IEEE-802.1AR}} only requires the SubjectKeyIdentifier to be included for intermediate CA certificates.
-{{!RFC8995}} has a similar requirement.
+{{!RFC8995}} has a similar requirement for the registrar LDevID certificate.

-In BRSKI-PRM, the SKID is used in favor of providing the complete Registrar-Agent LDevID certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
+In BRSKI-PRM, the SubjectKeyIdentifier is used in favor of providing the complete Registrar-Agent LDevID certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
-In addition, it follows the recommendation from BRSKI to use SKID in favor of a certificate fingerprint to avoid additional computations.
+In addition, it follows the recommendation from BRSKI to use SubjectKeyIdentifier in favor of a certificate fingerprint to avoid additional computations.

 The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done using its own BRSKI run or by other means such as configuration.
 It is RECOMMENDED to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.